Learn how governments use internal controls to monitor payments.

 - Internal Controls Deficiencies

-- Case Study in Developing Internal Controls for Accounts Payable and Cash Disbursements
+- Mini-case Studies in Developing Internal Controls for Accounts Payable and Cash Disbursements

 Who Should Attend?

-- State and Local Governmental employees who require knowledge of Internal Controls.
+- Local governmental employees who require knowledge of the local government budget process.

 - Enroll at any time